MichaelAndreyeshchev/Distributed-Banking-System/README.txt

         * Average Response Time for the Client = 421069570 nanoseconds

     * Five Server Replica Process:
-        * Average Processing Time for the Server 0 = 642960963
+        * Average Processing Time for the Server 0 = 513254223 nanoseconds
-        * Average Processing Time for the Server 1 = 642960963
+        * Average Processing Time for the Server 1 = 513254223 nanoseconds
-        * Average Processing Time for the Server 2 = 642960963
+        * Average Processing Time for the Server 2 = 513254223 nanoseconds
-        * Average Processing Time for the Server 3 = 642960963
+        * Average Processing Time for the Server 3 = 513254223 nanoseconds
-        * Average Processing Time for the Server 4 = 642960963
+        * Average Processing Time for the Server 4 = 513254223 nanoseconds
-        * Average Response Time for the Client = 638863212
+        * Average Response Time for the Client = 544870337 nanoseconds